Internet-Draft Enhanced VPN Framework June 2024

 3.2.
 Interaction between Enhanced VPN Services

-There is a fine distinction between how a customer requests limits on interaction between enhanced VPN services, and how that is delivered by the service provider.
-This section examines the requirements and realization of limited interaction between enhanced VPN services.
+There is a fine distinction between how a customer requests limits on interaction between an enhanced VPN service and other services (whether they are other enhanced VPN services or any other network service), and how that is delivered by the service provider.
+This section examines the requirements and realization of limited interaction between an enhanced VPN service and other services.

 3.2.1.
 Requirements on Traffic Isolation